-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact a. regional parks or other recreational facilities such that substantial physical deterioration of the facility b.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo ould the project: a.
+Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? $\boxtimes$ b.
 Include recreational facilities or require the construction or expansion of recreational facilities that might have an adverse physical effect on the environment?